 If you meet all the requirements except that you live in a state where CTY does not hold regional Awards Ceremonies, your name will be listed in the CTY Awards Ceremony program as a SET qualifier and you will be invited to attend a regional Awards Ceremony.
 Your name will also be listed in the Grand Ceremony program and you will be invited to attend the Grand Ceremony.

 CTY hosts an annual Grand Awards Ceremony at Johns Hopkins University to honor top Talent Search participants from around the world.
 All students who qualify for SET in a given Talent Search year, are in 8th grade or under, and have registered for that year's CTY's Talent Search are invited to attend.
-This includes SET qualifiers in 6th grade and under and in 8th grade, whose grades and/or scores do not match the requirements listed in the Grand Ceremony Eligibility Chart.
+This includes SET qualifiers in 6th grade and under.

 At this ceremony, students receive a medal honoring their outstanding academic achievements.
 Students who are invited to the Grand Ceremony but are unable to attend will be listed in the program and will receive their medal by mail after the ceremony is held.